 These Egg Bites Recipe are a copycat of Starbucks Sous Vide egg bites but WITHOUT the sous vide machine or molds!
-Instead, I use a mini muffin tin and two other tricks making these super moist and ready in just 15 minutes!
+Instead, I use a mini muffin tin and two other tricks making these super moist and ready in under 15 minutes!

 The first time I tried Starbucks sous vide egg bites I was hooked.
 They were super moist and full of flavor!
 I immediately wanted to know what the heck “sous vide” was and how I could make them at home.